 A quality assurance (QA) manager ensures that a product meets the required qualifications to become acceptable.
 He or she is responsible for planning, directing, and devising quality control policies.
 These policies must uphold the company’s efficiency and profitability by streamlining processes.

 A QA manager’s primary goal is to ensure that any software or hardware his or her company produces meets both external and internal requirements before they get sold to customers.
-To achieve this, a QA manager must carefully inspect and identify flaws and other non-conformance issues.
+To achieve this, a QA manager must carefully inspect and identify flaws and other non-conformance issues and know how to measure the effectiveness of quality assurance teams. .

 Read More about a “QA Manager”